ltwlf/microsoft-teams-training/docs/tabs-lab.md

   }
 ```

-Start the project with CTRL+SHIFT+D. You should see a simple page with "Hello Tabs".
+Start the project with CTRL+SHIFT+D. You should see a simple page with "Hello Tabs!".

 ## Host the Tab in Teams